bkassel2/ece445-group24/asitu2/Journal Entries.md

 # 10-15-2021 - Ordered parts
 We ordered all of our parts that we decided on and messaged our sponsored professor to order the LEDs, raspberry pi and power supply.
+Parts we ordered:
+Microcontroller ATMEGA328-PU * 2
+Capacitive Touch Sensor Breakout * 4
+5m Copper Tape * 3
+PS2 connectors * 2
+Knob

 # 10-20-2021 - Getting all the parts
 I went to professor Kwiat office and grabbed all the parts that came in from Amazon.
-Additionally, the Ian received the PCBs and the other parts that we have ordered has arrived in the business office.
+Additionally, Ian received the PCBs and the other parts that we have ordered has arrived in the business office.

 <img src="Parts.jpg" width = "600"/>